 You can optimize images in PHP in one of the following ways:

-- Through the Image Optimizer, which is a PHP library, built by Piotr Sliwa, for optimizing images by leveraging several libraries, including OptiPNG,
+- Through the PHP Image Optimizer, a PHP library built by Piotr Sliwa, which leverages several libraries, including OptiPNG,

 [jpegoptim](http://jpegclub.org/jpegtran/).
 The Image Optimizer can compress image files by 10-70 percent without sacrificing visual appeal.

 - With the PHP Image Cache, a simple PHP class that compresses images on the fly.
 Once PHP Image compression is complete, the Image Cache caches the image in your browser and then returns the image’s new source.

 - With Imagick, a native PHP extension for creating and modifying images by means of the ImageMagick API.

 With Cloudinary, you can efficiently optimize media assets—regardless of programming language.
 One reason is that, by default, Cloudinary automatically performs certain optimization steps on all transformed images.
 Plus, its integrated, fast delivery capability through content delivery networks (CDNs) ensures that images are seamlessly displayed on viewers’ devices.

 Automatic quality adjustment and encoding: Once you have added the

 q_autoparameter to an image URL, Cloudinary chooses the optimal quality-compression level and encoding settings according to the image content, its format, and the viewing browser.
 The result is a compressed image with superior visual quality.
 See this example:URL:Java:Vue.js:Angular:.Net:Android:

 To fine-tune the visual quality of your images through automation, add the